opensesamemedia/syncstage-docs/docs/ios/sdk-methods.md

 * `displayName` - your app user display name

-* `latitude` - current location latitude

-* `longitude` - current location longitude
+* `zoneId` - zone in which your session is hosted

+* `studioServerId` - studio server where you are running your session

 * `completion` - if succeeded returns a Session object

-!!! note

-    Latitude and longitude are now optional parameters, in the future releases it will be used to further optimize the latency.

 ### Get session state